obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 (*): option type 1 (with value)
 (**): option type 2 (without value)

-Please refer to the "Option Types" section for more info about type 1 and type 2
+Please refer to the `Option Types`_ section for more info about type 1 and type 2

 +-----------------------+-----------------------+---+-----------------------+-----------------------+
 | options               | description           |   | options               | description           |